- Garden / Patio

 Ground Floor: Sun Room.
 Kitchen Dining Room.
 Hall/Larder.
 Bedroom 1 Double with 5' bed.
 Bedroom 2 Twin.
 Bathroom with bath, shower over and WC.
 Utility Room.
 WC.
 Thirteen steps from Kitchen Dining Room to First Floor: Sitting Room, Bedroom 3 Double with 5' bed.

 Oil fuel central heating, Electric oven and hob, fridge/freezer, washing machine/tumble dryer, dishwasher, TV, Wifi DAB radio and sound bar.
 Selection of books and games.
 Electricity inc in rent.
 Bed linen and Towels inc in rent.
 Cot and high chair available.
 Off road parking for 1 car.
-One well behaved pet welcome.
-Sorry no smoking
+Sorry no smoking and no pets

 About the location